SUrvival Control Chart EStimation Software in R: the success package: Theory and models

 It is often desirable to determine patient specific failure probabilities using some of their characteristics.
-A risk-adjusted funnel plot procedure can then be performed by modelling the patient specific failure probability using a logistic regression model: where \(\pmb{Z}_i\) is the vector of \(p\) covariates for patient \(i\).
-The expected number of failures at hospital \(j\) is then given by Let \(O_j\) be the observed number of failures at hospital \(j\), the risk-adjusted proportion of failures at hospital \(j\) is as follows: The quantity \(\gamma_{j}^{\mathrm{RA}}\) is then used in Equation \eqref{eq:funnel} instead of \(\gamma_j\).
+A risk-adjusted funnel plot procedure can then be performed by modelling the patient specific failure probability using a logistic regression model: \(p_i = \frac{1}{1 + e^{-\beta_0 + \pmb{Z}_i \pmb{\beta}}}\), where \(\pmb{Z}_i\) is the vector of \(p\) covariates for patient \(i\).
+The expected number of failures at hospital \(j\) is then given by